 While separate from the membership fee, Alpha provides comprehensive mental health care rather than needing to have visits with a psychologist and/or psychiatrist (The first provides therapy while the latter provides prescription medications).
 The site can help with different categorizations of anxiety and depression.
 This separate yearly membership includes weekly therapy sessions, unlimited therapist texting, prescription medication (cost is separate) and advice on self-care.
 However, when you click on talk therapy, it says it offers the service through a partnership with a separate platform, BetterHelp, and that you have to pay BetterHelp’s fees for therapy.
 The generic prescription medications it prescribes range in price from $19 to $40 per month.
 What the yearly $120 fee for the service does cover is consultations with a provider, a personalized treatment plan that is updated and can include talk therapy referrals and medication prescriptions, an insurance coordinator and unlimited messaging with the Alpha care team.

-Your Alpha membership gives you access to:
+An Alpha membership gives you access to:

 - All-inclusive coordinated care with licensed, board-certified providers